jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

 ## Print Barcode (Winodws Printer)

-- To print the bar code label using Windows Printer for the items created in Maintain Stock Item.
+- To print the barcode label using a Windows Printer for the items created in Maintain Stock Item.

 ![windows-printer](../../../static/img/usage/stock/stock-faq/barcode/windows-printer.png)